Goals, Objectives, Planned Activities and Roadmap

 Once we are funded, and in proportion to the funding we will receive, onboarding coordination and activation of onboarded entities will be power-charged by paid full-time or part-time staff.

-Our activities as an NGO will primarily be aimed at directly promoting a dialogue among governmental entities (i.e. track 1.5 diplomacy) and indirectly fostering treaty-making dialogue among governmental entities (i.e. track 1 diplomacy).
+Our activities as an NGO will primarily be aimed at directly promoting a dialogue among governmental entities (i.e., track 1.5 diplomacy) and indirectly fostering treaty-making dialogue among governmental entities (i.e., track 1 diplomacy).
 We'll focus much less on fostering dialogues among civilian experts of different states (track 2 diplomacy), as is the focus of several other NGOs, and which we believe to be relatively less effective.

 The reason for that is that global AI safety governance has and will have such huge importance for national security and competitiveness that most of the knowledge necessary to advance an enforceable treaty is within current and former relevant security agency officials, largely classified, and simply not available to civilian AI experts, with the partial exception of top former technical official of leading AI labs.